flokoe/bash-hackers-wiki/docs/scripting/newbie_traps.md

 Give it another name.
 The executable `test` already exists.

-In Bash it\'s a builtin.
+In Bash it's a builtin.
 With other shells, it might be an executable file.
-Either way, it\'s bad name choice!
+Either way, it's bad name choice!

 Workaround: You can call it using the pathname: